Bernd Schroeder: Life and career

-Bernd Schroeder married Elke Heidenreich in 1972.
-They collaborated on audio plays in the 1970s, and wrote books together after they separated in 1995, Rudernde Hunde in 2002, and Alte Liebe in 2009.
+Schroeder married Elke Heidenreich in 1972.
+They collaborated on audio plays in the 1970s, and wrote books together after they separated in 1995, Rudernde Hunde in 2002, and Alte Liebe in 2009, which became a bestseller.
 They are the speakers in an audio play after Alte Liebe.
+He summarised his work: "Ich schreibe ja immer aus dem Steinbruch meines eigenen Lebens heraus."
+(I always write from the quarry of my own life.)

+Schroeder's last residence was Ahrenshoop.
+He died on 18 June 2023, at the age of 79.